Diamondbacks vs. Nationals Player Props Betting Odds

 MLB Props Today: Arizona Diamondbacks

-- Merrill Kelly (2-3) will take to the mound for the Diamondbacks and make his seventh start of the season.
+- Tommy Henry will take to the mound for the Diamondbacks, his third start of the season.

-- He has started six games this season, earning a quality start (6 or more IP, 3 or fewer ER) in three of them.

-- Kelly will look to finish five or more innings for the sixth start in a row.

 |Opponent